Catenscia/MxOps/docs/source/user_documentation/scenes.md

 # Scenes

 A `Scene` is a collection of sequential `Steps` to be executed by MxOps.
-When executing `Scenes`, the user will designate the `Scenario` in which the actions and the data will be recorded.
+At execution time, the user will designate the `Scenario` in which the actions will be performed and the data recorded.

 ## Scene Format